-Treats high blood pressure and chest pain (angina).
+Treats high blood pressure or chest pain (angina).
+A lower blood pressure will reduce the risk of stroke and heart attack.
 This medicine is a calcium channel blocker.

 There may be other brand names for this medicine.